 The Power of Puppets

-Your Year 6 pupils will be amazed at how easy it is to make our engaging and colourful puppets from textiles, found materials and everyday objects.
+Your new Year 7 pupils will be amazed at how easy it is to make our engaging and colourful sock-puppets from textiles, found materials and everyday objects.
 And you will be too, as they develop their mascots into characters who can guide them through life’s changes – and create simple puppet shows in which there are no hurdles that can’t be leaped!